Alfresco/docs-alfresco/sap/latest/install/index.md

 ---

-The SAP Connector capability for Alfresco Content Services is delivered as a distribution zip file containing repository and Share AMP files, server files for the SAP Connector, and third-party license information.
+The SAP Connector capability for Alfresco Content Services is delivered as a distribution zip file containing repository and Share {% include tooltip.html word="AMP" text="AMP" %} files, server files for the SAP Connector, and third-party license information.

 In these topics you'll install and set up everything you need to run the SAP Connector.
 See [Prerequisites]({% link sap/latest/install/index.md %}#prerequisites) and [Supported Platforms]({% link sap/latest/support/index.md %})